janoside/password-helper/README.md

-Password Helper
+Encryption Helper
 ===============

-A set of simple tools for managing passwords in your browser.
+A set of simple tools for encrypting/decrypting data (AES-256 with PBKDF2) in your browser.

-Functions
-* Generate new random passwords
-* Encrypt/Decrypt passwords (AES-256 with PBKDF2)

 Built with
 * [SJCL](https://github.com/bitwiseshiftleft/sjcl)